jonaaa20/RecoverySuite/README.md

 I, uhh, i'm tired of playing GTA since what's more popular are kicks and crashes, well, the community changed, i miss the old 2013 times when everything was about recovery.

-...anyway, it's fully updated and it should work fine but i won't update this repository when the next update comes out so, study the code, i know you can do it, it's easy, and i hope someone will do a better recovery than i did, thanks for tuning in!
+...anyway, it's fully updated and it should work fine but i won't update this repository when the next update comes out so, study the code, i know you can do it, it's easy, and i hope someone will do a better recovery than i did, thanks for tuning in and good luck!